 About Windy City Ghost Tours

 We’re not just here to tell you stories.
 We’re here to paint a vivid picture of this city’s history.
-Through our guides, the Lincoln Park of the past comes to life.
+Through your guide, the Lincoln Park of the past comes to life.
 Feel the hairs on the back of your neck rise as we paint vivid pictures of the flames of the Great Chicago Fire roaring across the city’s rooftops.
 Try not to shake as you imagine the ghost of murdered asylum patient Frozen Mary’s ice-cold breath tickling your ear.
-Our knowledgeable guides love and respect the history they share with you.
-These stories aren’t just cheap thrills.
-They’re the legends and the truths that shaped the Chicago we know today.
+The guides of Windy City Ghosts love and respect the history they share with you.
+These stories aren’t just cheap thrills, they’re the legends and the truths that shaped the Chicago we know today.

 About Chicago’s Hauntings